Skip to content

 Ni_fill_show=False, )

-def plot_onion_structure(model, *, ax=None, update_ax=True, update_fig=True, **kwargs):
+def plot_zonal_structure(model, *, ax=None, update_ax=True, update_fig=True, kwargs=None):

-if not isinstance(model, models.ModelTemplate):
+if not isinstance(model, models.ModelBase):

 raise ValueError(f'model must be an Model object not {type(model)}')